gardenshade/mam-plus/README.md

 Drag the `_dev.user.js` file into Chrome and install with Violentmonkey.
 When you are using the Watch task, as long as you keep the userscript installation tab open any changes you save will be automatically loaded in your browser when you reload.
 Occasionally, Violentmonkey will throw an error when the script is being generated via `watch`; if this happens, close the script installation page and reinstall the script as previously described.

 When you are ready to release your script, use [`npm version <patch|minor|major>`](https://docs.npmjs.com/cli/version) to increment your script.
 This will output a minified JavaScript file without the `_dev` suffix and will automatically generate a commit & push to the Github repo.

+This project uses `git flow` so pull requests should not be on the `master` branch if possible.